 French colonists in Africa, several months behind in the news, find themselves at war with their German neighbors.
 Deciding that they must do their proper duty and fight the Germans, they promptly conscript the local native population.
 Issuing them boots and rifles, the French attempt to make "proper" soldiers out of the Africans.
 A young, idealistic French geographer seems to be the only rational person in the town, and he takes over control of the "war" after several bungles on the part of the others.

 The picture that marches to a different drummer.

 Did You Know?

-The original French title of this movie was "La Victoire en Chantant" (Victory, as she sings), the first line of the famous patriotic song "Le chant du Départ" (The Farewell Hymn), written in 1794 during the French Revolution and nicknamed "the Marseillaise's twin".
-The untranslatable title became "Black and White in Colour" which was later re-translated literally.
+The original French title of this movie was "La Victoire en Chantant" (Victory, as we sing), the first line of the famous patriotic song "Le chant du Départ" (The Farewell Hymn), written in 1794 during the French Revolution.
+The movie was submitted for the Oscar as "Black and White in Colour".
+After it won the award, the title was re-translated literally in French ("Noirs et Blancs en couleur") for a new release there.
 See more

 To Lucien Herr, College of Advanced Education, 45 rue d'Ulm, Fifth Arrondissement, Paris, in care of Administrator Tarato.
 St. Pierre de Samba, French Equatorial Africa.
 Fort Coulais, January 6, 1915.
 Dear teacher, and if I may, dear friend.
 Here is my punishment for not excelling in nobler fields of study.
 I should be teaching Greek in one of those pleasant schools of which our province is so proud but instead here I am under a summer sky wandering through virgin savannahs ...